 - Speaking with eyewitnesses, expert accident reconstructionists, and others

 - Negotiating with the insurance company and opposing counsel on your behalf

 - Fighting for compensation in court

 Do You Have to Go Court for a Georgia Car Wreck?

 No!
 In fact, most car accident claims are settled long before they ever see the inside of a courtroom.
 However, the important thing is that the opposing side knows you have an attorney who is willing to go to court to get justice.

 This helps keep insurance companies and opposing attorneys more honest and fair in their settlement offers.
 When you team up with our Georgia car accident lawyers, the other side knows we are willing to take the case before the court in order to get you the compensation you deserve.

 Talk to an Atlanta Car Accident Lawyer for Free

 Our lawyers have been helping accident victims recover money for decades – and we charge nothing unless we win you money.
 Let us give you a free consultation to discuss your case and talk about what you should do next.
-Call us at (404) 341-6555 or fill out the form to the right to get your free consultation today.
+Get in touch via our contact page or fill out the form to the right to get your free consultation today.